TBrodar/Results-Bot/README.md

 - 4.0 Net framework is required
 - visual c++ 2008 redistributable for optical character recognition (OCR) (if missing, exception will be thrown when OCR is used)
 - NI488.2 GPIB drivers for GPIB communication (if missing, exception will be thrown when GPIB is used)
+- NI VISA drivers for VISA communication (if missing, exception will be thrown when VISA is used)

 Useage:
 - Write code in IronPython code editor
 - By using set up menu item fill python dictionary, which describes GUI object (like button), with object screen position info. [x,y] values are used in click events and image capture.
-- Mouse, Keyboard, App, Screen, USB, OCR and GPIB are avaliable globaly and provide usefull functions implemened in C#.
+- Mouse, Keyboard, App, Screen, USB, OCR, GPIB and VISA are avaliable globaly and provide usefull functions implemened in C#.
 You can put additional python modules in Lib/site-packages directory for additional functions not allready avaliable by default in iron python.
 - Use other functions implemented in python for other stuff, such as time.sleep for adding delays, threading for multitasking etc...